JagadeswarJk/Threatlens-connectors/internal-import-file/import-document/README.md

 **entity_config.ini**
 ```
-# Stix class is the name of the corresponding OpenCTI API class which will be executed
+# Stix class is the name of the corresponding Threatlens API class which will be executed
 # The requests are called `self.api.<stix_class>.list()
 stix_class = location